Ellington Residential Mortgage REIT

 spk01: Hey, good morning, everybody.
 Hope everyone's doing well.
 First question, I guess, is did I hear correctly that you said book value was down about 1.9% thus far this year?
 Or was that total economic return?

-spk04: Total economic return.
+spk06: Total economic return.

 spk01: Okay, cool.
 Thank you.

-spk04: Yeah, I think that was through the end of February.
+spk06: Yeah, I think that was through the end of February.

-spk01: Right, so including the two dividends.
+spk01: Right.
+So including the two dividends.
 Are you guys targeting a sort of leverage ratio range going forward, given the sort of dip, the pretty dramatic dip that the leverage ratio took in the fourth quarter?
 Is there an area that you're sort of trying to get to?

-spk05: It's just a blend of really the appropriate leverage for each asset class, right?
-So for agencies, you know, we've taken it up. into the nines before in terms of leverage and in, you know, in non-agencies and now in, you know, CLOs, we've had almost no leverage.
+spk03: It's just a blend of really the appropriate leverage for each asset class, right?
+So for agencies, you know, we've taken it up. into the nines before in terms of leverage.
+And in, you know, in non-agencies and now in, you know, CLOs, we've had almost no leverage.
 We, but, you know, we'll start to add leverage to the CLO portfolio at some point.
 And as I, well, maybe I didn't mention it exactly in answering the first question, but, you know, you can comfortably have half a turn, a turn of leverage on CLOs.
-So, you know, it's just going to be a blend of, you know, you know, where the capital allocation is.
+So, you know, it's just going to be a blend of, you know, where the capital allocation is.
 And, you know, of course, in agencies, we also, depending on the opportunity, that kind of upper limit of something in the nine to one leverage area, you know, we can always go lower than that.
 And as I said, you know, a few seconds ago, the, you know, sometimes we do that because we do want to take advantage of, you know, the spread volatility to sort of buy low and sell high, if you will, throughout the year.

 spk01: Gotcha.
 Thank you for that.
 And one more, if I could.
 This is sort of a longer-term question.
 What are you guys' thoughts on what kind of interest rate environment it would take to see a meaningful pickup in prepay speeds sort of back towards, I guess, historical levels of a few years ago?